uwol/proleap-cobol-parser/README.md

 $ mvn clean install
 ```

-* To use it in your project, add following dependency to your pom.xml:
+* To use it in your Maven project, add following dependency to your pom.xml:

 ```
 <dependency>